elviswxy/LLM_reasoning_bias/code/mitigation/README.md

 ## 🧠 Mitigating Social Bias from Reasoning-based LLMs with ADBP

+ADBP incrementally introduces reasoning steps to isolate their influence on the final answer.
+It selects the answer if all answers are consistent across reasoning steps and resolves ambiguity through a targeted comparison of conflicting answers and their associated reasoning.

-This script processes a JSON file of questions using a specified reasoning-based language model and outputs the model's responses into a CSV file.
+This script processes a JSON file of questions using a specified reasoning-based LLM and outputs the model's responses into a CSV file.

 ### 📌 Usage